Topasses

 Topasses (Tupasses, Topas, Topaz) were a group of people led by the two powerful families – Da Costa and Hornay – that resided in Oecussi and Flores.
-The Da Costa families were descendants of Portuguese Jewish merchants and Hornay were Dutch.
+The Da Costa families were descendants of Portuguese Jewish merchants.
+The Hornay were Dutch.

 The origins

 The etymology of the name is obscure.
 It might come from the Tamil term tuppasi, "bilingual" or "interpreter".
-But it has also been associated with the Hindi word topi (hat) which refers to the characteristic hat worn by the men of this community as a marker of their cultural attachment to the European community.
-Hence, they are also referred to as gente de chapeo in Portuguese accounts or as gens à chapeau in French accounts.
-It partly overlapped with the Dutch concept mardijker, "free men", who also usually had a Portuguese cultural background, but had no European blood in their veins.
+It has also been associated with the Hindi word topi (hat) which refers to the characteristic hat worn by the men of this community as a marker of their cultural attachment to the European community.

+Hence, they are also referred to as gente de chapeo in Portuguese accounts, or as gens à chapeau in French accounts.
+It partly overlapped with the Dutch concept mardijker, "free men", who also usually had a Portuguese cultural background, but had no European ancestry.

-While the mardijkers served under the Dutch colonial authorities, the topasses of Timor were staunchly opposed to the Dutch and used the symbol of the King of Portugal as their ultimate authority.
+The mardijkers served under the Dutch colonial authorities.
+The topasses of Timor were staunchly opposed to the Dutch and used the symbol of the king of Portugal as their ultimate authority.

 Influence on the Timor region

-As a political entity in the eastern part of Insular Southeast Asia, they arose with the Portuguese settlement on the small Island of Solor (from the 1560s), using Solor as a stepping-stone to the trade in sandalwood on Timor.
+As a political entity in the eastern part of Insular Southeast Asia, from the 1560s they arose with the Portuguese settlement on the small Island of Solor, using Solor as a stepping-stone to the trade in sandalwood on Timor.
 When the Dutch East India Company conquered Solor in 1613, the Portuguese community moved to Larantuka on Flores.

-In spite of continuous hostilities with the Dutch, the topasses managed to obtain a steady foothold on Timor after 1641, and part of the population of Larantuka moved over to West Timor in the late 1650s, as a response to the establishment of the VOC in Kupang in 1653.
-They were able to defeat Dutch military expeditions on Timor with the help of Timorese allies, in 1653, 1655, 1656 and 1657.
+Despite continuous hostilities with the Dutch, the topasses managed to obtain a steady foothold on Timor after 1641.
+In the late 1650s, part of the population of Larantuka moved over to West Timor, as a response to the establishment of the VOC in Kupang in 1653.
+They were able to defeat Dutch military expeditions on Timor with the help of Timorese allies, in 1653, 1655, 1656, and 1657.

 The peace treaty between the Kingdom of Portugal and the Dutch Republic in 1663 removed the acute threat from the latter.
-By this time the Topasses consisted of an ethnic mix of Portuguese, Florenese, Timorese, Indians, Dutch deserters, etc. Through their military skills they were able to dominate large parts of Timor, with their center in Lifau in the present-day Oecussi-Ambeno enclave.
+By this time the Topasses consisted of an ethnic mix of Portuguese, Florenese, Timorese, Indians, Dutch deserters, etc. Through their military skills, they were able to dominate large parts of Timor, with their center in Lifau in the present-day Oecussi-Ambeno enclave.